JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 This section only gave a very high-level introduction to AMI.
 The reader is referred to [Schmidt et al.] for more information on CORBA AMI.

+## Callback chain

+In the previous section the callback was waited for in a local event loop, waiting only for the responses of outstanding requests, and thus ignoring other inputs.
+In a server application there is typically only one event loop and all inputs and registered callback functions will be handled in this event loop.
+This leads to a different style of programming.

+After having processed the response to a request in a callback function, and depending on the response (successful, failure), the callback function will typically start another operation and pass another callback function to process the response.
+This leads to a chain of callback functions, with the first part processing the response of one operation and the second part continuing the program flow.
+The callback functions are not easily reusable to implement other applications.

+This breaks the sequential style of programming that can used with synchronous operations and even with the polling approach.

 ## C++ example